-Where applicable, always wear your security pass, lock your computer/laptop screen and make sure that any confidential or sensitive information is stored away.
-If you have a laptop, make sure it is physically locked
+Always wear your security pass, lock your computer screen, and make sure that any confidential or sensitive information is stored away.
+Make sure that your computer is physically secured

-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving the appropriate use of Group and third-party assets and resources, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your human resources manager.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue regarding the appropriate use of Group and third-party assets and resources, do not keep it to yourself.
+You will get help and support by discussing it with your team manager.

-6. Corporate Social Responsibility
+6. Corporate social responsibility